There may be offcuts of meat remaining with the beef fat. Please cut off and use as desired.

 These are the fat trimmings from the striploin, ribeye, tenderloin, or rump.
 Whenever we process the larger blocks of meat into smaller portions, we have fat trimmings that are leftovers.
-We're basically giving these out for free.
 Adding just the labor and material costs.
 Beef fat needs to be rendered first for best use.
 Cook slowly over low heat until it becomes a liquid or better cook in the oven under low temperature for 90 minutes.
 Store the liquid fat into a glass jar and freeze or refrigerate for later use.
 See the instructions below.
 Natural saturated fats are healthy and important, tallow is a great option to use for pan-frying vegetables or pan-searing steaks.

 Shipping & Handling